-mom, son and daughter under an oak treeHave you ever had that one day that changed everything?
+Have you ever had that one day that changed everything?
 I did.
 A lot of you know that I was a newspaper reporter for many years, and now I’m not.
 Here’s why.

 Call it a sign, call it whatever, but the day she did that was the day I left the newsroom to be a stay-at-home mom.

-The Tribune signStepping away from 12 years at The Tribune was one of the hardest things I’ve done.
-I’d been thinking about leaving for a higher paying job like a lot of my thirty-something newspaper friends had been doing, but I wasn’t ready yet.
-I couldn’t make myself do it.
-Truth is, I didn’t want to.
+Stepping away from 12 years at The Tribune was one of the hardest things I’ve done.
+I’d been thinking about leaving for a higher paying job like a lot of my thirty-something newspaper friends were, but I wasn’t ready.
 Bowen and our kids are everything to me, but, at the time, so was that newsroom.
-All the people I’d ever interviewed and the hundreds of stories I’d written, not to mention those I worked with, had taken up residence in my heart.
-They weighed on me.
+All the people I’d ever interviewed and the hundreds of stories I’d written, not to mention the dedicated writers I worked with, had taken up residence in my heart.
+Those things weighed on me.
 They lifted me up.
 They made me who I was.

-But coming from a place where staying home wasn’t the original plan, the shift of sudden change was hard.
-Really hard.
-I missed my freedom.
-I missed being recognized for my efforts.
-I missed … writing.
 Not just in a journal to myself or whatever, but for people.
 To me, writing represents pieces of a puzzle – scattered.
-And it’s up to me to use everything I’ve got inside myself to collect and assemble those pieces into something that makes sense to people.
+And it’s up to me to use everything I’ve got inside myself to collect and assemble those pieces into something that’s informative or inspiring.
 It’s the chase.
 It’s the deadline.
 It’s not just a creative exercise – it’s a challenge.
 And I was good at it.

 So, I reinvented myself.
 After Wyatt’s 1st birthday, I launched Two In Tow & On The Go.

-I “traded days” with Bowen so he’d take the kids on a Saturday and I’d take the kids on a Sunday.
+I “traded days” with Bowen so he’d take the kids on Saturday and I’d take the kids the following Sunday.
 I did that most Saturdays for months so I’d have 8 hours straight (minus using the breast pump) to build a WordPress site using YouTube tutorials.
 I started an Instagram page, researched the best posting times and downloaded all the photography apps.
 I repurposed my Facebook and Twitter accounts for blogging.
 I designed a logo and a tagline and posed for pics.
 I started categorizing all the places we’ve been to and outlined stories for them.
 The prep-work took three months.

 Then, I put myself out there.